-With its powerful base of opiate cough medicine, lean can lead to many troubling consequences.
+Combining cough syrup and other ingredients is a relatively new practice in the world of substance abuse, but a troubling one nonetheless.
+With its powerful base of opiate cough medicine, lean can lead to many concerning consequences.

 Lean as a Drug

-One of the most troubling concerns is the presence of other active ingredients in the prescription cough medicine that may interfere with the codeine.
+The recreational drug cocktail lean, is addictive and dangerous.
+On average, lean drinks contain more than 25 times the dose of codeine recommended for pain relief.
+Additionally, one of the most troubling concerns is the presence of other active ingredients in the prescription cough medicine that may interfere with the codeine.

 Other Active Ingredients in Codeine-Based Cough Medicines